lukaspustina/rs-collector/README.md

 The _Galera_ collector collects metrics about the cluster status and cluster sync performance of a MySQL Galera cluster.
 We use it to watch for cluster split brain and general degradation situations.
 There is a full list of all available metrics in [galera.rs](src/collectors/galera.rs), function `metadata`.

+The Galera collector supports SSL transport encryption on Linux.
+See the example configuration for how to enable SSL.

 #### Example Alarms

 ```